23 Ways To Counter Writer’s Block

 4. Watch a classic movie

-You can watch the latest movie and review it, but then there are millions of blogs that are specifically doing just that.
-So head to the old movies archives and watch a nice one.
-You’ll be amazed at how classics like Joe Kidd or Dances With Wolves will get your creative writing juices flowing.
-Sometimes, you need to get back to the 1940s to find a topic to write about.
+You can watch the latest movie and review it, but there are millions of blogs specifically doing just that.
+Instead, head to the archives of old movies and watch a classic like Joe Kidd or Dances With Wolves.
+You’ll be amazed at how it gets your creative writing juices flowing.
+Sometimes, you need to go back to the 1940s to find a topic to write about.

 5. Is Joe writing that too?

 Blogsdrop (coined from eavesdrop) often.
-Blogspdropping is not a sign of weakness, rather it is to keep up with the competition, a form of blog sport.
-In Hip Hop, rappers call it “keeping an ear to the street.”
-Find out what your industry experts are blogging about and bring a fresh twist to some topics they have covered.
+Blogspdropping is not a sign of weakness; rather, it is a way to keep up with the competition and a form of blog sport.
+In hip hop, rappers call it “keeping an ear to the street.”
+Find out what your industry experts are blogging about and bring a fresh twist to some of the topics they have covered.

 6. Social media and Google Alerts are a must

 Use social media and Google Alerts to find exciting topics to write about.
-Check trending news in Google Alerts and subscribe for alerts on various keywords.
-Check articles posted in niche groups on Facebook and LinkedIn.
-LinkedIn is especially useful as the majority of the users there are professionals.
+Check trending news in Google Alerts and subscribe to alerts on various keywords.
+Also, check articles posted in niche groups on Facebook and LinkedIn.
+LinkedIn is especially useful as the majority of its users are professionals.

 7. Let your readers drive your agenda